 We are not able to support ideas that:

-Deadline for submitting your expression of interest for the small grants is Friday 9th November 2018.
+Deadline for submitting your expression of interest for the small grants is Friday, 25th October 2019, 11am GMT (UK time).

-Please contact [email protected] if you have any questions relating to this small grant programme.
+Please have a look at our FAQs if you have any questions relating to this small grant programme.
 If your question is not answered there, please contact [email protected].